-Add within 100, including adding a two-digit number and a One-Digit number, and adding a two-digit number and a multiple of 10, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+Add within 100, including adding a two-digit number and a one-digit number, and adding a two-digit number and a multiple of 10, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
 Understand that in adding two-digit numbers, one adds tens and tens, ones and ones; and sometimes it is necessary to compose a ten.

-Code Digital Student Experience Code Teacher Resources U20 Computations and Algebraic Thinking - "The Math Whiz" U20 Doubles Facts U20 Computations and Algebraic Thinking - Fact Strategies U20 Turn Around Addition U20 Computations and Algebraic Thinking - Commutative Property U20 Grouping Groceries
+Code Digital Student Experience Code Teacher Resources U20 Computations and Algebraic Thinking - "The Math Whiz" U20 Doubles Facts U20 Computations and Algebraic Thinking - Fact Strategies U20 (Properties of) Operations - Turn Around Addition U20 Computations and Algebraic Thinking - Commutative Property U20 (Properties of) Operations - Grouping Groceries